edulinq/autograder-py/README.md

 #### Fetch Grades for an Assignment

 TAs can fetch the grades for an assignment in TSV format using the `autograder.cli.fetch-grades` command.

+### User Management

+The tools for user management all start with the `user-` prefix.
+These tools generally require `admin` privileges.

+#### Add a User

+Use the `autograder.cli.user-add` command to add users to the course.
+If a password is not specified, it will be generated on the server side and must be sent out to the user in an email (therefore `--send-email` is required when no password is specified).
+The `--force` parameter can also be used to update an existing user.

+#### Auth as a User

+You can use the `autograder.cli.user-auth` command to authenticate as the given user.
+This command is useful for checking a user's password.

+#### Get a User

+The `autograder.cli.user-get` command can be used to get basic information about a user.

+#### List all Users

+The `autograder.cli.user-list` command can be used to list all the users in the course.

+#### Remove a User

+To remove a user, use the `autograder.cli.user-remove` command.